nkern/Astro_9/docs/final_proj.md

 The final projects should be centered on creating Python code to implement your idea.

 We want you to provide a lab-report style write-up for the final project.
-If you'd like to do this with the Jupyter Notebook, that is fine, but if you are uncomfortable using MarkDown in the Notebook, you can also submit a Word document.
+If you'd like to do this with the Jupyter Notebook that is fine, but if you are uncomfortable using MarkDown in the Notebook, you can also submit a standard document.
+If you do submit a standard document as your lab-report, **please submit it as a .pdf file**.
+If you write your document with Microsoft Word, you can do this via "Print/Save As PDF".
 The expectation is that the final report (with figures) should be at least 3 pages long with double-spaced text and 1-inch margins (think two pages of text and 1 page of figures).
 You should also submit your Python code along with the write-up.